adityasiwan/face-recognition/ReadMe.md

-# Face Recognition implementation through eigenfaces and SVMs
+# Face Recognition implementation through eigenfaces and SVMs in Python

 Python implementation of the eigenfaces technique for representing real facial images using an assortment of base images (computed by performing an eigenanalysis of the face data matrix).